linode/docs/docs/guides/applications/remote-desktop/install-vnc-on-centos-8/index.md

 ### Linux

-Since this guides uses GNOME for the desktop environment, Vinagre is a strong VNC client option.
+Since this guides uses GNOME for the desktop environment, Vinagre, designed specifically for GNOME, is a strong VNC client option for Linux.

 1. Open Vinagre, and click the **Connect** button.